 Movers should include plenty of filling to cushion your items.
-And if you’re doing self-storage, not only should you pack well, but you’ll want to be mindful of how you organize the unit.
+And if you’ve chosen self-storage, not only should you pack well, but you’ll want to be mindful of how you organize the unit.

 Since you’ll be gone for a handful of years, it’s a good idea to appoint someone to check on the unit from time to time.
-If your stuff is valuable enough for you to keep it you need to make sure that it’s well cared for.
+If your stuff is valuable enough for you to keep, you need to make sure that it’s well cared for.

 - Use a vacuum sealer.
 Although vacuum sealing soft goods won't reduce your storage weight, it does protect winter clothes and bedding from the elements and creates more space.

 - Disassemble furniture.
 Save money by consolidating your stuff in a smaller unit.
 Break down cribs, bed frames, and tables if you can.

 - Label.
 Be sure to label the contents of each box before storing.
 Not only will it be much simpler to unpack when you’re ready to retrieve your household goods, but if you’re planning on getting items out of storage, they will be easier to find.

 - Cover fabric.
 The experts at ezStorage say to “cover the upholstery on furniture with clean 100% cotton white sheets.
 Do not use dark-colored as these could bleed color onto the stored items if there is moisture in the storage unit.”

 Choosing to use long-term storage isn’t an easy decision.
 There are many factors to consider and a lot of questions you need to ask, especially if you’re considering self-storage.
 Need more tips for an upcoming overseas move?
 Click below to download our free ebook, Overseas PCS Survival Guide, where you’ll find answers to all your overseas PCS questions!